amitavshaw/ConvexOptimizationSteepestDescent/README.md

 Best part, this book is for free.
 There are recorded lectures on the subject as well, as a course offered at Stanford University. https://www.youtube.com/watch?v=uF3htLwUHn0

-Part I and Part II lecture playlist: https://www.youtube.com/view_play_list?p=3940DD956CDF0622
+Part I and Part II of the course lecture playlist in Youtube: https://www.youtube.com/view_play_list?p=3940DD956CDF0622